jwtSecret is the secret key you must use to sign and encrypt the JSON

 # targetPrincipal: email@example.com

-By default, users don't have any permissions in Redpanda Console.
-This also includes permission to login at all.
-Thus authentication and authorization must always be used together.
-Continue with the authorization configuration by reading the RBAC-based authorization concept.
+By default, users don't have any permissions in Redpanda Console, including permission to log in.
+After you set up authentication, continue with the authorization configuration by reading the RBAC-based authorization concept.